-This paper describes fuzzy sets and operations on fuzzy sets by using the concept of quantum computing, as quantum registers and quantum gates.
-The mFs are modelled as quantum registers and the operations over fuzzy sets are described as qTs.
-Hence, this work shows basic constructions in the specification of fuzzy expert systems from quantum computing, in order to obtain new information technologies based on fuzzy approach.
+This paper describes fuzzy sets and operations on fuzzy sets through concepts of QC.
+The mFs are modelled as quantum registers and the operations over fuzzy sets are described by qTs.
+Hence, this work shows basic constructions in the specification of fuzzy expert systems from QC, in order to obtain new information technologies based on fuzzy approach.

 This paper not only analyses the operations of fuzzy complement and fuzzy intersection as described in [22] but also implements and simulates them in the VPE-qGM presenting an extension of such construction to other important fuzzy operations.
-This extension considers the modeling of the following fuzzy operations obtained from quantum operators: union, difference and implications, focusing on the class of S-implications.
-Furthermore, another aggregation operation, now related to the symmetric sum, was defined in terms of quantum registers, expanding the range of possible AFs that can be represented by QC.
+This extension considers the modeling of the following fuzzy operations obtained from quantum operators: union, difference and implications, focuses on the class of S-implications.

+Furthermore, another aggregation operation, now related to the symmetric sum, was defined in terms of quantum registers, expanding the range of possible AGs that can be represented by QC.